bashyHQ/arewenumericyet/about.md

 ## Credits

-This project is hosted and largely developed by [The Bashy](http://bashy.io/), specifically [Benjamin Kampmann](/curators/#ben).
 The content is curated by the [curators](/curators/).
-The first version was developed and hosted by [Chris Morgan](https://github.com/chris-morgan).
+This project is hosted and derived from Are We Web Yet by [The Bashy](http://bashy.io/), specifically [Benjamin Kampmann](/curators/#ben).
+The first version of AWWY was developed and hosted by [Chris Morgan](https://github.com/chris-morgan).
 All content is licensed under the [Creative Commons Attribution License (International)](https://github.com/bashyHQ/arewewebyet/blob/gh-pages/LICENSE).